 Let's pray and then we will look at our Central Point and Application and the Big Question, and view our first DVD.
-As you view the DVDs, you can take notes in the margins of your lesson.
+As you view the DVDs, you can take notes in the margins of your lesson and use the four additional note pages at the end of your study guide.